ahoymrag/ahoymrag.github.io/ahoyActionPlan/show1/Ahoy Variety Concert Action Plan.md

 - Set up the venue
 - Conduct a final rehearsal
 - Ensure all staff and volunteers are briefed and ready

+## FURTHER UPDATE AND NOTES AND IDEAS
+as of 12.01.24

+- Pat Clendenen Reads a Christmas Poem
+- We have a word from Santa Claus